elizibar/elizibar.github.io/mickedex/region/cordiaregion.md

 While Cordia doesn't possess Gyms in the same way that other regions do, Lucasia is home to a small settlement called The Bakery.
 It's used not only as a base station for explorers venturing into the island, but is also home to a restaurant led by a famous Chef and Trainer specializing in baked goods and unique Mickus variations.

 **The Cove**
-Rumors persist of a cave tucked away along the coast of the lagoon where a Pokemon trainer specializing in acquatic creatures resides.
+Rumors persist of a cave tucked away along the coast of the lagoon where a Mickémon trainer specializing in acquatic creatures resides.

 ### Discootia